 - Cover the rest of the pumpkin in the orange shredded paper.

 - Flip the Bat and Jack-O-Lantern over and repeat on the other side.

 - Set off to the side to dry.

 - After it has dried, use the hole punch to punch a hole in the top of the bat and jack-o-lantern to string it up or tape them to the window.

 The girls love making these Shredded Paper Bats and Jack-O-Lanterns Toddler Craft.
 We have made them every year for the last few years.

 Does your family participate in Halloween activities?
 What’s your family’s favorite activity?

 This post may or may not contain referral links.
 Please read my disclosure policy here.

-Looking for more Tot School Resources and Ideas?
+Looking for more Halloween crafts and Ideas?
 Check out my Autumn, Halloween, and Thanksgiving board on Pinterest.